MY-Jafari/MY-Jafari/README.md

 ---

-> 🎮 when i’m not staring at a terminal, i’m probably playing dota 2.
+> 🎮 when i'm not staring at a terminal, i'm probably playing dota 2.
-> if we ever end up on the same team, i’ll go full support — no questions asked 😄
+> if we ever end up on the same team, i'll go full support — no questions asked 😄